Philippines, U.S. stage war games in face of China warning

 U.S. President Barack Obama has sought to reassure regional allies that Washington would serve as a counterbalance to China in the South China Sea, part of his campaign to "pivot" U.S. foreign policy towards Asia after wars in Iraq and Afghanistan.

 Philippine military officials sought to play down the exercise.
-Lieutenant General Juancho Sabban, military commander for the western Philippines, said the drill "simply means we want to work together, improve our skills".
+Lieutenant General Juancho Sabban, military commander for the western Philippines, said the drill with U.S. troops "simply means we want to work together, improve our skills".

 Sabban's area of command includes Reed Bank and the Spratlys, a group of 250 mostly uninhabitable islets spread over 427,350 sq km (165,000 sq miles) west of Palawan.